 Our coronavirus policy

-We have implemented a COVID-19 Policy which is continually evolving and provides our staff with protocols and procedures to follow based on the latest guidance from NHS England.
+We have a COVID-19 Policy which is regularly updated and provides our staff with protocols and procedures to follow based on the latest guidance from NHS England.
 This includes:

 - closely following guidance from Public Health England, NHS England, United Kingdom Home Care Association (UKHCA), Gov.UK and ACAS